Murder of Lauren Burk: Investigation and arrest

 At around 9:30 pm on March 4, police responded to a call about a car on fire on Auburn's campus.
 The fire was extinguished, and investigators recovered a .38 caliber bullet under the driver's seat.

 Police ran the car's registration, finding it was owned by Burk's father, James.
 After receiving a call from the police, Mr. Burk began calling his daughter's friends to locate her.
 He then drove to Auburn, where he identified Burk's body.

-On March 7, Lockhart was pulled over by Phenix City police officer Dale Richards after speeding through a construction zone on Alabama Highway 80.
+On March 7, Lockhart was pulled over by Phoenix City police officer Dale Richards after speeding through a construction zone on Alabama Highway 80.
 After calling in Lockhart's information, Officer Richards learned that investigators wanted to speak with him.
 Richards asked Lockhart to exit the vehicle, but Lockhart resisted.
 He struggled with Richards and then drove away on Summerville Road, starting a police chase.
 The chase, involving four police officers, reached 80 miles per hour.
 Officers later said Lockhart was “reckless” and went off the road several times.
 During the chase, Lockhart threw his pistol out the window.
 About half a mile from Glenwood School, Lockhart abruptly stopped the vehicle and opened his door.
 Officer Richards’ (a motorcycle officer) bike struck the door, causing the officer to fly over the handlebars and onto the road.
 Lockhart ran into the woods, and officers caught up with him.
 After several commands to get on the ground, he complied.
 After handcuffing Lockhart, officers took Burk's iPod and cell phone.
 Later, when searching his car, officers found .38 shell casings and a t-shirt with blood spots.
 After his arrest, Lockhart confessed to murdering Burk and to committing several other crimes.